Employment Records - Privacy Notice

 How we are allowed to use your personal data

-- Staff administration and management (including payroll and performance)
+- Staff administration and management (including payroll, performance and building security)

 - Pensions administration